bodil/purescript-test-unit/README.md

 import Node.FS.Aff as FS

 main = runTest do
+  suite "sync code" do
     test "arithmetic" do
       Assert.assert "2 + 2 should be 4" $ (2 + 2) == 4
       Assert.assertFalse "2 + 2 shouldn't be 5" $ (2 + 2) == 5
       Assert.equal (2 + 2) 4
       Assert.expectFailure "2 + 2 shouldn't be 5" $ Assert.equal (2 + 2) 5
+  suite "async code" do
     test "with async IO" do
       fileContents <- FS.readFile "file.txt"
       Assert.equal fileContents "hello here are your file contents" test "async operation with a timeout" do timeout 100 $ do
         file2Contents <- FS.readFile "file2.txt"
         Assert.equal file2Contents "can we read a file in 100ms?"
 ```

 Run tests using [`pulp test`](https://github.com/bodil/pulp) or just